heestand-xyz/afplay_tools/readme.md

 `python afplay_spectrym.py [from speed] [to speed] [steps] [song]`

 - plays the song at multiple speeds at once
-- waring, if you go above 10 steps you might loose control of volume
+- waring, if you go over 10 steps you might loose control of volume
 - remember to use `afplay_kill.py` to kill playback